 Easy to confuse with the Indian Rupee, the Nepalese Rupee is a closed currency meaning you can’t obtain it before arrival.
-If you are coming from India and have some Indian Rupee these can be spent in Nepal but try to avoid large notes and expect your change in Nepalese Rupees.
+If you are coming from India and have some Indian Rupee these can be spent in Nepal, but try to avoid large notes and expect your change in Nepalese Rupees.
 Entering by air?
-The best currency to bring is the US Dollar; it’s easy to exchange and you’ll need this to pay your visa fee anyway.
+The best currency to bring is the US Dollar; it’s easy to exchange and you’ll need USD to pay your visa fee anyway.

-When exchanging your money try not to have too many 1000 Rupee notes, yes it might make you feel pretty cool but you may have a hard time spending them.
+When exchanging your money try not to have too many 1000 Rupee notes.
+Yes, it might make you feel pretty cool but you may have a hard time spending them.
 Many local shops, rickshaws and taxies will simply not have enough change to give you when you hand this bad boy over.

 Try to use ATMs that have security guards or look like they are in telephone boxes.
 It’s not because the streets are a big bad place, but it just keeps you and your money extra safe and away from the attention of pickpockets.
 If you need to transfer money internationally, use Transferwise, it’s the fastest and cheapest way to move money around when traveling.

 Once you head into the rural areas don’t expect ATMs anywhere.
 Carry cash with you, just enough for what you will be doing and a hidden backup stash in case of delays.

 |You should always have some emergency cash hidden on you and Will (Broke Backpacker founder) has written an entire post on the best places to hide your money.
 If you want to carry a fair bit of cash safely on your body, your best bet is to get hold of a backpacker belt with a hidden security pocket.|

 Top Tips For Broke Backpackers